 Your wisest course of action any time you suffer a head injury is to seek immediate medical attention.
 A head trauma specialist needs to assess your injury, run appropriate tests and begin immediate treatment if he or she determines that your “bump" actually amounts to a traumatic brain injury.
 The sooner you begin receiving treatment, the greater your chances of minimizing the damage your brain suffered.

 Unfortunately, even with the best medical treatment, your TBI may have long-term negative consequences that could temporarily or permanently disable you.
 In fact, a serious TBI could leave you homebound and requiring daily care.

-If you suffer a head injury because of someone else’s negligence, talk to a personal injury attorney about your options.
+If you suffer a head injury because of someone else’s negligence, talk to a New York construction accident lawyer about your options.
 You may be owed significant compensation for your medical care, lost income and other costs resulting from the injury.